UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

   inv-inv-computational-Id p = refl
 ```

-The inversion operation corresponds to the standard inversion operation on
+The inversion operation on computational identifications corresponds to the
-identifications:
+standard inversion operation on identifications:

 ```agda
 module _